o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-service-api-cross-gem-communication.md

 ---
-description: ' Use the cloud gem cross-communication feature in &ALYlong; to enable a cloud gem to provide a service to other cloud gems on the backend. '
+description: ' Use the cloud gem cross-communication feature in Amazon Lumberyard to enable a cloud gem to provide a service to other cloud gems on the backend. '
 title: Cross-Gem Communication
 ---